terminusdb-labs/lexdata/README.md

 However, this expansion has two equivalent representations.
 One ending in a `1`, and one ending with `a_(n-1) - 1`.
-To obtain a unique representation we need to normalise the sequence.
+To obtain a unique representation we will need to normalise the sequence.

 Typeically this is done by chosing one of either ending with a `1`, or a number larger than `1`.
 However to make it lexically sortable we